aisgbnok/provisioning/docs/surface-laptop-3/README.md

 ## Description

-A list of components and their versions in the cumulative Surface Laptop 3 firmware and driver package.
+A descriptive list of components in the cumulative Surface Laptop 3 firmware and driver update package.
-I keep track of this because I have a Surface Laptop 3, and it's nice to know what gets updated.

 ***Command:*** *[MSI TARGETDIR](../msi.md#unpacking-msi-into-directory-targetdir)*
+*I keep track of this because I have a Surface Laptop 3, and it's nice to know what gets updated.*

 ## Data